Dimers and analytic torsion I: Electric correlators

 We are now in position to state the analogue of Lemma \ref{Lem:moninf} (concerning the asymptotic expansion of a discrete $\chi$-multivalued holomorphic function in a neighbourhood of $\infty$) for the singularity at zero.
+The arguments are somewhat similar but more involved (roughly speaking, when zooming on the singularity at infinity, the graph mesh gets finer, and the mesh gets coarser when zooming on the singularity at $0$).